Discovering the Key Components of Turnaround Schools: Definition, Strategies and Success Stories

 What is Turnaround Schools Definition?

 LMS platforms such as Blackboard and Canvas allow teachers to distribute assignments, create quizzes, and track student progress.
-This technology can help teachers personalize instruction and provide students with immediate feedback.
+This technology can help teachers personalize instruction and provide students with immediate feedback.2.
+Educational Apps

-Educational apps such as Khan Academy and Duolingo provide students with interactive learning experiences that can improve engagement and retention.
+Educational apps such as Khan Academy and Duolingo provide students with interactive learning experiences that can improve engagement and retention.3.
+Adaptive Learning Software

 What are Turnaround Schools?